 - 3 Reimbursement.

 Your insurance carrier will process your claim, just like they would for a medical claim.
 If they have any questions about authorization of services, please feel free to have them contact your therapist here directly.

 One of the strategies we use in treatment when things feel overwhelming is to help clients break things down into smaller pieces.
 The decision to start therapy is no exception.

 First, take some time to look around my site to learn more about my approach to treatment and to get a sense about whether or not I would be a good fit to work with you.

 Once some of your preliminary questions have been answered, you can schedule a date and time to meet with me in person for an intake session.
-Typically an intake session lasts for 45 to 60 minutes and gives us an opportunity to have a lengthier conversation together, so I can get a better sense of your concerns and you can get a better sense of what it would be like to work with me.
+Typically an intake session lasts for 60 minutes and gives us an opportunity to have a lengthier conversation together, so I can get a better sense of your concerns and you can get a better sense of what it would be like to work with me.